 UFV Geography and the Environment's small class sizes mean that almost all of our courses involve some element of field study, and our majors require completion of field study or internship courses in Canada or abroad.
 At the same time, our faculty members are actively engaged in community, applied, and peer-reviewed research at the local, regional and international level.
 The department is home to two research laboratories: the UFV Paleoecology Lab and the UFV NSERC-supported Luminescence Dating Lab, the latter the only one of its kind in western Canada.
 Department faculty have also teamed up with the Woods Hole Oceanographic Institute as part of the World Rivers Project, and with NASA's Pavilion and Kelly Lakes research project, and other faculty are engaged in dialogue with university partners in India and Tanzania.

 These labs and projects provide undergraduate and graduate students with exciting opportunities for research, service, community outreach, and career and graduate school preparation.
-If you are a student with questions about what types of careers are available for geography graduates, please visit our Careers in Geography page.
+If you are a student with questions about what types of careers are available for geography graduates, please visit our Step 1: Careers in Geography page.

 We hope you take the time to browse the information on our website, and to reach out to any of one us if you have questions about our programs, research, events, or facilities.

-Steve Marsh, Department Head
+Steven Marsh, Department Head